tgdwyer/tgdwyer.github.io/_chapters/monad.md

 ## Conclusion

 Monads really round out Haskell, making it a very powerful language with elegant ways to abstract common programming patterns.
-With everything you've covered so far you should now be empowered to go out and write real-world programs.
-We'll see Monads at work again in the next chapter when we build more sophisticated [parser combinators](https://tgdwyer.github.io/parsercombinators/).
+With everything you’ve covered so far you should now be empowered to go out and write real-world programs.
+We’ll see Monads at work again in the next chapter when we build more sophisticated [parser combinators](https://tgdwyer.github.io/parsercombinators/).

 A slightly more advanced topic which you would soon encounter in the wild would be [Monad Transformers](https://en.wikibooks.org/wiki/Haskell/Monad_transformers), which let you work within multiple monadic contexts at once.
-We'll leave these for future self exploration though.
+We’ll leave these for future self exploration though.

 ## Glossary